 - The full URL used to reach your account on the Cloud platform (in the form https://portal.[domain]/enterprises/[enterprise_account]), and

 - The above created Access Token.

 [since AD Sync version 1.0.4], you can disable the

 automatic sending of welcome/password setup emails to newly created users

 (enabled by default):

 Configure connection and authentication settings for your

-active_directory: address: ADServerName port: 389 username: Domain\User password: UserPasswordImportant: If you want the AD Sync script to remove accounts that have been deleted, the user specified here must also have read privileges on the Deleted Objects container.
+active_directory: address: ldaps://ADServerNameOrIP:Port username: Domain\User password: UserPasswordNote: If you are using LDAPS, you can optionally enable the validation of the LDAP server certificate: for this, set the verify_cert parameter to true and specify the server CA store path in the ca_file parameter (PEM format).
+The path can be absolute or relative to the adsync.py file, and the path separator must be double backslashes \\.Important: If you want the AD Sync script to remove accounts that have been deleted, the user specified here must have read privileges on the Deleted Objects container.
 In a typical Active Directory deployment, non-administrator users cannot read the Deleted Objects container.
 To grant this access, refer to Changing permissions on a deleted object container at http://technet.microsoft.com/en-us/library/cc816824(v=ws.10).aspx.

 Configure the search parameters to retrieve users (and